saasquatch/time-credit-theme/README.md

 Template Context
 ----------------

-The saasquatch-cli server will compile your handlebars theme with the referral data in `customer.json` as the template context.
+The saasquatch-cli server will compile your Handlebars theme with the referral data in `customer.json` as the template context.

 License
 -------